kaunjovi/2024-python-bootstrap/README.md

 # 2024-python-bootstrap
 A opinionated template of a good python project layout and toolset, for 2024

+- What should be the top level folder structure.
+- Where should you keep the source code.
+- What should you use for dependency management.

 ## 2024 Python Boot Project

 - 2024-Python-Boot combined means Bootstrapping a Python Application.